-The Department of Humanities strives to offer each student an understanding and appreciation of Fine Arts (Music, Visual Art, Theatre,) Literature and Writing, Religion and Philosophy, and History by focusing on the development of critical thinking, writing, and research skills through the offering and exploration of a broad liberal arts education.
+artment of Humanities strives to offer each student an underand appreciation of Fine Arts (Music, Visual Art, Theatre,) Litnd Writing, Religion and Philosophy, and History by focusing on opment of critical thinking, writing, and research skills through ng and exploration of a broad liberal arts education.

-A Humanities minor (21-23 credits) requires the completion of HUM 300, and five additional courses from the different disciplines listed above for the Humanities major.
+Humanities minor (21-23 credits) requires the completion of , and five additional courses from the different disciplines ove for the Humanities major.

-If the student's major is within the Humanities (e.g. English or History), then the minor cannot include courses from that department.
+dent's major is within the Humanities (e.g. English or History), minor cannot include courses from that department.

-Humanities Minor Requirements

-HUM 300 Investigation in the Humanities
+umanities Minor Requirements 21-23 Credits UM 300 Investigation in the Humanities 3

 Five courses from ART, MUS, THE, ENG, CWR, REL, PHL, or HIS.
-Courses in a student's major cannot count toward these five courses.
+Courses in a student's major cannot count toward these five courses. †Fulfills a General Education Core Requirement